 Meanwhile, ads on the display network (those square, often image-based ads by Google you often see on your phone or nestled into the margins of a page) can actually work to build brand awareness.
 They clicked far less often, but cost a fraction as much as search networks ads, and get viewed hundreds of thousands of times per month.
 Google AdWords may not be the most exciting way to bring in leads, but it really does work.

-There’s a tip/trick/workaround I can use to cheat the system and make millions!
+Myth 4 — There’s a (tip/trick/workaround) I can use to cheat the system and make millions!

-Catchy title, no?
-No. Regardless, there’s this shockingly common notion among all kinds of people that there’s an easy way to succeed.
-The truth seems like it ought to be self-evident.
+Catchy title, right?
+Don’t fall for the shockingly common notion among all kinds of people that there’s an easy way to succeed.
+The truth seems like it ought to be obvious.
 Of course you can’t just win at life with This One Simple Trick.
 If you could, everyone would do it and we’d all be millionaires.
 But that’s impossible for a ton of pretty obvious reasons.

 The same applies for marketing.
 There isn’t a quick fix.
 There’s no easy way.
 You’ve just got to put in the time and effort.
 It may not be the exciting answer you’re looking for, but it’s true.
 You just gotta do it.